Bristol Channel (TV channel)

 Bristol Channel was a cable television broadcaster that operated in the Bristol area of England during a period of experimental licensing of cable community television in the 1970s.
 It was run by Rediffusion and existed from 17 May 1973 to March 1975.

+Its programming line-up at launch included the UK's first ever regular breakfast television programme.
+Its launch schedule also included Teleidoscope: local entertainments, what's on, arts and crafts, film and theatre local music groups; Help: a citizen's advice bureau; Cross Channel; programming made by young people in subjects of their choice; Pastime: out-of-the-ordinary hobbies, unusual sports and occupations and various weekend activities and a studio discussion show called Broad Plain Speaking.